Spin-polarized current in non-collinear antiferromagnets

 The response of metals to electric fields can be described well by linear response theory.
 Here we use the so-called constant $\Gamma$ approximation, i.e., we assume that the only effect of disorder is a constant band broadening, which modifies the Green's functions of the perfectly periodic system in the following way: $ G^{R}(\varepsilon) = 1/(\varepsilon-\hat{H} + i 0+) \rightarrow 1/(\varepsilon-\hat{H} + i\Gamma),$ where $\hat{H}$ is the Hamiltonian, $\varepsilon$ is energy, $G^R$ is the retarded Green's function (the advanced Green's function is modified analogously) and $\Gamma$ is a constant that determines the broadening magnitude.
 Every linear response formula can be decomposed into two contributions which transform in the opposite way under time-reversal.
 Within the constant $\Gamma$ approximation the two contributions to the linear response of an observable $\hat{A}$ to an electric field are given by $\delta{A} = \chi^I E+\chi^{II}E$, where \cite{freimuth2014}

 Here $e$ is the (positive) elementary charge, $\kb$ is the Bloch wave vector, $n,m$ are the band indices, $\varepsilon_{n\kb}$ is the band energy, $E_F$ is the Fermi energy, $\hat{\mathbf{v}}$ is the velocity operator, $\hat{\mathbf{E}}$ is the direction of the electric field and $E$ its magnitude.
 In Eq. \eqref{eq:intrinsic} the sum is restricted to $m,n$ such that $n$ is occupied and $m$ is unoccupied.
 The sums over $\kb$ run over all $\kb$ points in the first Brillouin zone.
 We give here the contribution $\chi^{II}$ only in the limit $\Gamma \rightarrow 0$, as this expression is usually considered in this limit.
 This contribution is known as the intrinsic contribution because it is determined only by the electronic structure of the perfect crystal.
 In the limit $\Gamma \rightarrow 0$, Eq. \eqref{eq:Boltzmann} becomes the well known Boltzmann formula with constant relaxation time (with the relaxation time given by $\hbar/2\Gamma$).
 This contribution is diverging as $1/\Gamma$ when $\Gamma \rightarrow 0$.
 While these formulas are simple they often provide at least qualitatively and sometimes even quantitatively correct description.
-They also correctly illustrate the symmetry of linear response.
+We use them to illustrate the symmetry of linear response and to confirm the existence of the novel spin currents.
 When $\hat{A}$ is equal to current density operator: $\hat{\mathbf{j}} = -e\hat{\mathbf{v}}/V$, Eqs. \eqref{eq:Boltzmann}, \eqref{eq:intrinsic} describe conductivity.
 When $\hat{A}$ is set to the spin-current operator, $\hat{j}^s_{i,j} = \frac{1}{2}\{\hat{s}_i,\hat{v}_j\}$, these equations instead describe spin-conductivity.